This is the second in a two-part guest post by Dr. William O. Young. To read the first part, click here.

 And as for the omega 3 fatty acids, the evidence for their effectiveness in dyslexia is….?
 (I’m not aware of any.)
 Look, omega 3 fatty acids are great: I take them myself because there’s evidence of cardiovascular benefit, and I recommend them to my patients with blocked oil glands in the eyelids (a common problem that causes red bumps in the eyelids called chalazia).
 They cause no harm that I’m aware of, they’re relatively inexpensive, and unlike the remedies discussed above, they may actually do some good (though not specifically for dyslexia).
 So if I had to pick one dyslexia “remedy” from this list of five, I’d pick omega 3 fatty acids, hands down!

-It seem very reasonable and logical to think that the eyes cause or contribute to dyslexia.
+It seems very reasonable and logical to think that the eyes cause or contribute to dyslexia.
 It’s reasonable, logical, and almost always wrong!
 Dyslexia is a language processing problem, not a vision problem, and the valid remedy for dyslexia is targeted language therapy with daily practice, not eye exercises, tinted lenses, or reading glasses.
 There is simply no valid vision-based shortcut to treating dyslexia.

 We are all, myself included, susceptible to being persuaded by anecdotal evidence: our friend down the street says something helped their child, so (we think) maybe it’ll help ours!
 As a parent, you are motivated by your desperate desire to help your struggling child, whatever it costs.

-I urge you to hold out for objective evidence from an impartial source, and instead put your money toward valid language-based therapy that will actually help your struggling reader.
+I urge you to hold out for objective evidence from an impartial source and instead put your money toward valid language-based therapy that will actually help your struggling reader.
 Unfortunately, there simply is no quick fix for dyslexia.

 For a comprehensive overview of the subject of the role of the eyes in reading and learning disorders, please see Learning Disabilities, Dyslexia, and Vision: a joint policy statement by the American Academy of Pediatrics, the American Academy of Ophthalmology, and the American Association for Pediatric Ophthalmology and Strabismus.
 It’s 32 pages and will take you a while, but is well worth the time.